 (b) the thesis has not previously been accepted for any other degree in this or another institution; and

 (c) the thesis has been substantially accomplished during enrolment in the degree; and

 (d) except in the case of jointly authored work, the thesis is wholly the student's own composition.

 (3) Except as set out in (4), a thesis submitted for examination must be accompanied by certification from the supervisor(s) and head(s) of school and approved by the Board that the form and content of the thesis are suitable for examination.

 (4) The Board may, in exceptional circumstances, accept for examination a thesis without the certification of the supervisor and/or the graduate research coordinator and may, after an examination is complete, notify the examiner(s) that the thesis was submitted without school support.

-(5) A student must submit a full electronic copy of the thesis for examination and one copy in temporary binding and must comply with any guidelines set down by the Board at the time of submission of the thesis.
+(5) A student must submit an electronic copy of the thesis in a form directed by the Graduate Research School and must comply with any guidelines set down by the Board at the time of submission of the thesis.

-(7) Except in exceptional circumstances and with the permission of the Board, a student will not be permitted to withdraw, alter or add to a thesis or work after it has been submitted in a form suitable for examination.
+(7) Except in exceptional circumstances and with the permission of the Board, a student will not be permitted to withdraw, alter or add to a thesis or work after it has been submitted for examination.